Georgia unemployment flat in July, but jobs are up

-Georgia’s unemployment rate remained steady last month, but jobs and employment were on the upswing, the state Department of Labor reported Thursday.
+ATLANTA - Georgia’s unemployment rate remained steady last month, but jobs and employment were on the upswing, the state Department of Labor reported Thursday, Aug.
+20.

 The number of jobs in Georgia rose by 43,800 last month to more than 4.4 million.
 Employed residents also went up by 55,466 in July to more than 4.6 million.